 Health insurers are increasingly requiring prior authorizations for pharmaceuticals, durable medical equipment and medical services.
 Unfortunately, the inefficiencies and lack of transparency in prior authorizations processes cost physicians and patients time and money.
 In addition, the lengthy processes may have health consequences for patients when treatment is delayed.

-The AMA has model legislation that aims to reduce the administrative burden prior authorizations require of practice, and increase the transparency of insurers authorization processes.
+The AMA has model legislation that aims to reduce the administrative burden prior authorizations place on practices and streamline the process to prevent delays in care.

 The AMA believes that insurers should abide by fair business and contracting principles.
 To assist advocates in determining the best state laws related to managed care contracting, the AMA has created the National Managed Care Contract (NMCC) database.
 This resource is a valuable tool for physician advocates, allowing them to:

 - research existing state managed care legislation and regulations from around the country